New announcement. Learn more

 Why is it called Osteopathy?
 Well Dr AT Still who discovered osteopathy in the late 1800s in America said "You start with the bones".
 But it's only a start and osteopaths look not only at your bones but muscles, ligaments, tendons, fascia, nerves, arteries, lymphatics, and viscera.
 We look at your posture, your body type, and your illness and accident history.
 We check you out from top to toe!

 Everyone's back problem is unique and will require a unique solution.
 That is why we have many skilled practitioners, with over 100 years of combined clinical experience, all working together at City Osteopaths.
-We work with you to educate you about the CAUSE of your back pain and what you can do to help get yourself pain-free and stay that way.
+We work with you to educate you about the CAUSE of your back pain, what we can do to help and what you can do to help get yourself pain-free and stay that way.
 We want to help you quickly get back to health so you can get back to enjoying life, with long-lasting results.